Introduction

 Vibrational Frequencies

-A generic representation of computed vibrational frequencies and basic thermochemical properties is contained within the class MolecularFrequencies.
+A generic representation of computed vibrational modes and basic thermochemical properties is contained within the class VibrationalAnalysis.
 Instances contain

-• and a list of vibrational frequencies (in the field frequencies).
+• a list of vibrational modes (in the modes field)

 Conformer Search Results